Neil Peart Biography

 Over the years, Rush has developed their own style of progressive rock, weaving together heavy metal, art rock, reggae, new wave, pop, grunge, and classical styles with thoughtful lyrics.
-The result has been 20 diverse studio albums, 9 live albums, 10 video albums, successful tours, and a fiercly loyal fan base.
-Rush's latest studio album, Clockwork Angels (2012) is considered one of their best by both the fans and critics.
+The result has been 20 diverse studio albums, 9 live albums, 10 video albums, successful tours, and a fiercely loyal fan base.
+Rush's latest studio album, Clockwork Angels (2012) is considered one of their best by both fans and critics.
 And then, staying true to their artistic roots (instead of focusing on their back catalog of hits), Rush played almost every song from Clockwork—joined by a string ensemble during the second set.

 As a drummer, Peart is known for his large drum kits, creative and intricate parts and extensive drum solos that delight both drummers and non-drummers alike.
 He's won many reader's poll awards from Modern Drummer, including 12 consecutive "best recorded performance" awards.
 In 2013, he won the MVP award and Best Prog Drummer for Modern Drummer.